syntaxsurge/lexlink/README.md

 - Build and deploy the Next.js application using `pnpm build` or your preferred platform (Vercel, Fly.io, etc.).

-LexLink now provides a unified surface for Story Protocol licensing, ICP Bitcoin escrow, and Constellation compliance evidence—no placeholders, ready for real integrations.
+LexLink now provides a unified surface for Story Protocol licensing, ICP ckBTC escrow, and Constellation compliance evidence—no placeholders, ready for real integrations.